 Selective licensing scheme for private landlords

-From 1 April 2018, private residential landlords with properties in the Canalside Ward of the Borough (parts of Maybury and Woking Town Centre) will require a license to operate.
+Private residential landlords with properties in the Canalside Ward (parts of Maybury and Woking Town Centre) require a licence to operate.

-The licensing scheme will support the need for decent, affordable housing and reduce instances of poor housing associated with private rented accommodation, whilst improving the health, safety and wellbeing of private tenants.
+The licensing scheme supports the need for decent, affordable housing and reduce instances of poor housing associated with private rented accommodation, whilst improving the health, safety and wellbeing of private tenants.

-Once the selective licensing scheme commences, the Council aims to inspect every private rented property within the selective licensing area, and where health and safety hazards are found, enforcement action will be taken to remedy these hazards.
+The Council will inspect every private rented property within the selective licensing area, and where health and safety hazards are found, enforcement action will be taken to remedy these hazards.

 This action will ensure that private landlords carry out improvements to properties that are either non-decent or unsafe, and this will improve the health and well-being of private tenants.

-The selective licensing scheme will provide a range of key benefits.
+The selective licensing scheme provides a range of key benefits.

 - Improve housing conditions.

 - Encourage professional rental standards.

 - Tackle landlords who operate unlawfully.